Deferred items

 Full template rendering

-The notebook's process_template() returns the template unchanged.
-Command
+The notebook's process_template() returns command templates unchanged.

 The prototype does implement positional and all-argument substitution in

-prototype/src/commands.py.
 Use that version if you want commands like:

 /review src/agent.py